 Children over 12 months of age should be

 - as part of their daily routine (for example, after brushing their teeth and before, during, and after playtime at school)

 - as an alternative to sweetened drinks and juices

-Parents are advised to keep a pitcher handy to encourage healthful water-drinking habits, and schools should have water fountains or equivalent facilities.
+Parents are advised to keep a pitcher handy to encourage healthy water-drinking habits, and schools should have water fountains or equivalent facilities.

-The adequate intakes recommended for total water from all sources each day for most adults between 19 and 30 years of age are:
+The recommended adequate intakes of total water from all sources each day for most adults between 19 and 30 years of age are:

 - 3.7 liters (or about 130 fl oz) for men